bekencorp/bk_idk_ai/docs/bk7258/en/developer-guide/peripheral/bk_nfc_brief_introduction.rst

 :link_to_translation:`zh_CN:[中文]`

-一.Overview
+1.Overview
 ----------------------------

 This document provides an overview of the NFC usage process to better analyze and solve problems.

-二.Introduction to the NFC Module
+2.Introduction to the NFC Module
 ----------------------------------

 The MFRC522 is a highly integrated read/write IC designed for contactless communication at 13.56MHz.
 The MFRC522 reader supports ISO/IEC 14443 A/MIFARE and NTAG standards, with host interfaces including SPI, I2C, and UART.
 Currently, we use the UART protocol for communication with the MFRC522.

-三.Working Process of MFRC522
+3.Working Process of MFRC522
 ------------------------------

 In general, the process can be summarized into the following parts: card detection, anti-collision, card selection, password verification, and data reading.